 Airport ‘77 - Screen Test Theater

+In 1977, video technology was relatively new and the thrill of seeing scenes played back just after watching them ‘Live’ was a very real one.
+Universal Studios Hollywood ‘s new theme attraction was a video recording studio titled “Screen Test Theater” and it featured Hollywood’s latest blockbuster, “Airport ’77”.
 The stage consisted of five areas: an exit door above a water tank, a staff only section inside the cabin, a section of the exterior of a jumbo jet which lifted up to reveal the passenger cabin, the air-traffic control tower, and the front of the plane including the flight deck.

 For our special Screen Test Theatre sound stage, Universal has recreated five of the sets used in “Airport ’77,” one of their blockbuster major films.
 If you’re selected from the audience, you are assigned a part, costumed and rehearsed for your big break in the movies.
-Live video tape cameras roll as you re-enact scenes from the movie, including a terrifying crash and thrilling underwater rescue.
+Live videotape cameras roll as you re-enact scenes from the movie, including a terrifying crash and thrilling underwater rescue.
 The whole adventure is taped by the Screen Test cameras.
-They you see yourself in action on the television monitors, only minutes after the director says “Cut!
+Then, you see yourself in action on the television monitors, only minutes after the director says “Cut!
 Print!.”

 From “Inside Universal Studios”, 1979